d33pster/wrapper-bar/README.md

 `Wrapper-Bar` is a python module to help wrap commands with the progress bar. `Wrapper-Bar` helps in wrapping shell commands, or even python scripts with a progress bar and ETA.

+Following `v0.1.5` onwards, It allows wrapping downloads too.
+It could be a direct download link or from github releases (both public and private repositoies)

 ## Badges

 ![PyPI - Version](https://img.shields.io/pypi/v/wrapper-bar)